kevinrmccoy/Prospero-Plate-Creator/README.md

 ## Version History

+Version 1.6 - 2025-07-01

+- Add option for text background rectangles for color-backed labels.

 Version 1.5 - 2025-06-26

 - Add option for stiffener backing ribs to allow for mounting switches in limited circumstances